-1. hundred/100.
-'Nearly' shouldn't be used here, as there is already a definite article that means certainty.

-2. pedals.
-Make sure you use the word in the plural.
-When used in the singular, the word would give you no points even though you got the general idea right.

-3. toys.
-Last sentence of the last paragraph.
-Again, if you don't pluralize the word, it won't be scored as correct.

-4. overseas.
-'Overseas' is one word, not two.

-5. hollow steel tubes.
-You can use up to three words for your answer.

-6. axle.
-Word 'rear' helps find the answer in the seventh paragraph.

-7. False.
-Inventors from Scotland and France are clearly mentioned.
-Moreover, the very first sentence openly states that it was a collective effort of many people from different countries.

-8. True.
-Third paragraph, third sentence states that it was hard to move the bicycle forward due to its heavy weight.
-9. True.
-It is said that it was easier to maintain balance, and the whole experience was much less likely to end in an injury.

-10. True.
+- 1. hundred.
+'Nearly' shouldn't be used here as there is already a definite article that means certainty. - 2. pedals.
+Make sure you use the word in plural. - 3. toys.
+Last sentence of last paragraph.
+Again, if you don't pluralise the word it won't be scored as correct. - 4. overseas.
+'Overseas' is one word, not two. - 5. hollow steel tubes.
+You can use up to three word for your answer. - 6. axle.
+Word 'rear' helps find the answer in the seventh paragraph. - 7.
+False.
+Inventors from Scotland and France are clearly mentioned. - 8.
+True.
+Third paragraph, third sentence states that it was hard to move the bicycle forward due to its heavy weight. - 9.
+Not given.
+Although it is clearly mentioned that the modifications made bicycles easier to use, there is nothing about the life of people becoming better or more comfortable. - 10.
+True.
 First sentence of Paragraph Six confirms this.
-The sentences that follow explain in detail how the new modification helped to make pedalling more efficient.

-11. size.
-The word 'diameter' would be the wrong answer, as you have to use words from the text, not your own.
-The word 'size' is mentioned in last but one paragraph.

-12. foot levers.
+The sentences that follow explain in detail how the new modification helped to make pedalling more efficient. - 11. size.
+The word 'diameter' would be wrong answer as you have to use words from the text, not your own.
+The word 'size' is mentioned in last but one paragraph. - 12. foot levers.
 Paragraph Seven, fourth sentence.
-'Levers' has to be plural.
+'Levers' has to be plural. - 13. chain.

-13. chain.
 Last but one paragraph mentions this alteration.